ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "By becoming a foster parent to an Icelandic Chicken, you are supporting the breeding of the stock."
       },
       "s_13ckl": {
-        "meaning": "\"From your hen you get around 20 eggs per month, over a two-year period.
-You can pick up your eggs in the gourmet shop \"Frú Lauga\", or just according to an aggreement with me."
+        "meaning": "\"From your hen you get around 20 eggs per month over a two-year period.
+You can collect them from Frú Lauga or make another arrangement with me."
       },
       "s_1dzai": {
         "meaning": "You can always come and visit the hen, and see how it lives,"